 Do you want to work in Canada or fly to Canada for business?
 In many cases, it is not necessary to apply for a work visa or Work Permit.
-However, you will always need to apply for an eTA.
+However, you will always need to submit an eTA application.
 On this page you can read whether an eTA is sufficient for your travel plans.

 Activities you can perform with an eTA